gwoessner/gwoessner.github.io/_posts/2024-12-04-photo-gallery.md

 ---
 layout: post
-title: a post with image galleries
+title: a post with image galleries CHANGÉ 2024
 date: 2024-12-04 01:59:00
 description: this is what included image galleries could look like
 tags: formatting images